-- 1. The degree of Bachelor of Arts may be awarded as a Pass Degree, or as an Honours Degree in one or in two school(s).
-Three classes of Honours are awarded: Class 1, Class 2 in two Divisions, and Class 3. - No student may enrol in any subject to be counted towards the degree of Bachelor of Arts at the same time as he/she is enrolled in any other degree or diploma course at this University or elsewhere, except in the case of recognized concurrent courses. - 3.
-In each of the first and second sessions of study, a student must enrol in subjects carrying no fewer than 12 and no more than 24 credit points.
-In subsequent sessions a student may not enrol in subjects carrying more than 24 credit points. - 4.
-A student enrolling in a subject must satisfy the prerequisite and co-requisite requirements in that subject. - 5.
-In order to obtain credit points for a subject, a student must in that subject: - (1) attend the prescribed lectures, seminars, tutorials and laboratory classes, - (2) complete satisfactorily any assignments prescribed, - (3) pass any prescribed examination. - 6.
-A student may be permitted to enrol in subjects carrying an equivalent of up to 36 credit points at another university and to count these subjects as part of the degree program, except in the case of subjects offered at the University of New South Wales or taken by external study.
+1. The degree of Bachelor of Arts may be awarded as a Pass Degree, or as an Honours Degree in one or in two school(s).
+Three classes of Honours are awarded: Class 1, Class 2 in two Divisions, and Class 3.

+2. No student may enrol in any subject to be counted towards the degree of Bachelor of Arts at the same time as he/she is enrolled in any other degree or diploma course at this University or elsewhere, except in the case of recognized concurrent courses.

+3. In the first year of study, students may not enrol in subjects offered by the Faculty of Commerce and Economics carrying a total of more than 24 credit points.
+In each of the first and second sessions of study, they must enrol in subjects carrying no fewer than 12 and no more than 24 credit points.
+In subsequent sessions, they may not enrol in subjects carrying more than 24 credit points.

+4. A student enrolling in a subject must satisfy the prerequisite and co-requisite requirements in that subject.

+5. In order to obtain credit points for a subject, a student must in that subject:

+(1) attend the prescribed lectures, seminars, tutorials and laboratory classes, an equivalent of up to 36 credit points at another university and to count these subjects as part of the degree program, except in the case of subjects offered at the University of New South Wales or taken by external study.
 A student wishing to take subjects at another university must submit in writing to the Faculty a statement of the subjects concerned and the remaining subjects he/she wishes to complete within the Faculty.
 Faculty shall then determine the subjects which the applicant may study at another university, the number of credit points (if any) to be granted, and the remainder of the applicant's program within the Faculty which shall include an approved major sequence in subjects offered by the Faculty.